inveniosoftware/react-searchkit/docs/docs/main_concepts.md

 ### Look And Feel

 By default, `React-SearchKit` uses [Semantic UI for React](https://react.semantic-ui.com/) to have a nice look and feel out of the box.
-However, you can override each component template by using the `renderElement` prop and provide your own function to render React components or simple HTML.
+However, you can override each component template by using [react-overridable](https://github.com/indico/react-overridable).

 Read the [UI Customisation](ui_customisation.md) documentation for a detailed guide.